Why setting this goal?

 It is a process of solid-liquid separation that requires the lowest possible residual moisture in the solid phase and the lowest possible residual solid particles in the separated liquid phase.

-Let’s take for example the dehydration of mud from industrial wastewater or sewage plants.
+Take, for example, the dewatering of sludge from industrial wastewater or sewage treatment plants.
 In fact, the residual moisture of the dewatered solids determines the disposal costs and the quality of the center determines the pollutant load returned to the treatment facility.
 You should minimize both.

 A solid-liquid separation device such as a centrifuge is used to remove solids from wastewater.

-Wastewater has a great impact on nature and it is important to treat it efficiently.
-By treating wastewater, you not only save the creatures that feed on it, but you also protect the planet as a whole.
+Wastewater has a lot of impact on nature and it is important to treat it effectively.
+By treating wastewater, you’re not only saving the creatures that feed on it, but you’re also protecting the planet as a whole.

 What regulations are in place to achieve this goal?

-The policies that enable the goal to be achieved are referenced in the Right to Water and Sanitation.
+The regulations that make it possible to achieve the objective are referenced in the Right to Water and Sanitation.

 SGDs must be consistent with the Rio Declaration and compatible with international law.
 As a matter of fact, it is required to respect the limits set (quantity of pollutant) by the regulation and to meet the final date of 2030 to achieve these objectives.

-What is the role of water treatment operators in achieving this goal?
+What is the role of water treatment actors in achieving this SDG 6?

 The players are global partnerships including: